About Disputes

 The issuer performs a preliminary evaluation of the case and then takes one of these steps:

-- If no chargeback rights exist under the card network rules, and the dispute is valid, the amount is written off (the issuer grants the dispute amount to the cardholder) and the cardholder is notified of the outcome.
+- If no chargeback rights exist under the card network rules, and the dispute is valid, the amount is written off (the issuer grants the dispute amount to the cardholder at a loss to the program) and the cardholder is notified of the outcome.

 - If the dispute is either determined to be valid or the issuer needs additional information, and there are chargeback rights per the card network rules, the issuer may use the chargeback process as a part of its investigation.